 Suppose you own a permanent life insurance policy that you no longer can afford.
 You’re at risk of losing that coverage with nothing to show for the premiums you’ve already paid over the years.
 Perhaps you realize that not only has the policy become too expensive to keep, you also don’t need it anymore.
 If only you could reclaim some of that money, you could use it for medical bills, long-term care, paying off debt or other expenses you’re facing as you grow older.

-There’s a solution to that dilemma: Before your policy lapses, you can sell it for cash via a life settlement.
+There’s a solution to that dilemma: Before your policy lapses, you may be able to sell it for cash via a life settlement.
 Harbor Life works every day to help customers like you make life settlements and get the most cash quickly from selling their life insurance policies.
 Contact us to get started with a FREE cash estimate on the value of your policy.